ultraviolet-1986/patina/EXCEPTIONS.md

   - This error should be raised when an external application cannot be executed.
     It can usually mean that a required package is not installed.

+- **PE0007 `Patina has not connected any components.`**
+  - This error should be raised when Patina cannot (or has not) connected any components.

+- **PE0008 `Patina does not have access to the Internet.`**
+  - This error should be raised when Patina cannot detect an active Internet connection.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a